Danial0XX/Brain-Tumor-Classification/README.md

 ### 💡 Key Insights
 * **Speed vs. Accuracy:** The SVM hybrid model (Approach 1) trained in a fraction of the time, making it ideal for rapid edge deployment.
 The End-to-End model (Approach 2) achieved slightly higher accuracy by fine-tuning weights specific to tumor morphology, but at a higher computational cost.
 * **Network Complexity:** Testing the heavier ResNet50 architecture resulted in severe overfitting (99% training accuracy vs 25% validation), proving that the lightweight MobileNetV1 was the superior architectural choice for this specific dataset size.
+* Network Complexity (Bonus): Testing the modern EfficientNetB0 architecture yielded exceptional results (93.12% test accuracy).
+It completely avoided the severe overfitting issues commonly seen when applying massive, older models to datasets of this size, proving that mathematically optimized architectural scaling is highly effective for medical imagery.

 ## 🚀 How to Run
 1. Clone this repository.